themailman05/kubernetes-ingress/examples/custom-resources/jwks/README.md

 ## Step 5 - Deploy the JWT Policy

 1. Create a policy with the name `jwt-policy` and configure the `JwksURI` field to that only permits requests to our web application that contain a valid JWT.
 In the example policy below, replace `<your_realm>` with the realm created in Step 4.
-In this case we used `jwks-example` as our realm name:
+In this case we used `jwks-example` as our realm name.
+NOTE: the value of `spec.jwt.token` is set to `$http_token` in this example as we are sending the client token in an HTTP header.
 ```
 apiVersion: k8s.nginx.org/v1
 kind: Policy